June 7, 8, 14 and 15, 2022 (virtual)

 Preethi Thomas, Software Engineering Associate Manager at Red Hat

 "I attended first The Women In Tech leadership training at NC State from June 12-14.
-The experience level of the attendees was diverse, including individual contributors and women with wide range of experience in leadership roles.
-Overall, this program was three days well spent networking and learning new strategies and tools to sharpen my leadership skills with an amazing group of women.”
+The experience level of the attendees was diverse, including individual contributors with a wide range of experience in leadership roles.
+This program was three days well-spent networking and learning new strategies and tools to sharpen my leadership skills.”